stephenballot/me/README.md

 At **OLX** there is a formal feedback cycle which occurs twice a year.
 We deliberately decoupled our OKRs from our personal goals.
 This means we'll evaluate only personal growth in our bi-annual performance chat.

-In our formal face-to-face performance meeting, we’ll discuss and agree on your plan and key objectives for the next period, and I’ll also ask for feedback on my performance.
+In our bi-annual, face-to-face, performance meeting, we’ll discuss and agree on your plan and key objectives for the next period, and I’ll also ask for feedback on my performance.

-Disagreement is feedback and the sooner we learn how to efficiently disagree with each other, the sooner we’ll trust and respect each other more.
-Ideas don’t get better with agreement.
+Disagreement is feedback, and the sooner we learn how to efficiently disagree with each other, the sooner we’ll trust and respect each other more (vulnerability within boundaries remember ;)).
+Ideas don’t get better with agreeing all the time.

-The best part: if we continuously talk about not only the content but also our way of working, the feedback becomes part of our daily work-life.
+The best part: if we continuously talk about not only the content but also our way of working, good quality feedback becomes part of our daily work-life.

 **About Meetings**

 My calendar is open and public.
 Often it will contain big blocks of time -- I might look busy, but in actual fact I am just preventing unnecessary meetings.

-If we HAVE to do a meeting, I really prefer if people share a pre-read.
+If we HAVE to have a meeting, I really prefer if people share a pre-read.

 I expect my team to minimise meetings too.

 Gosh I hate meetings, I would really prefer not to have any.
+Have I mentioned that I try to reduce cruft?

-The only meetings I really feel are doing a great job (in order of importance): our weekly 1:1, Monday planning, Friday celebration.
-Everything else needs a clear goal decision associated with it and definable value.
-If we can find a way to work Asynchronously and trust each other's writing we scale beyond our SpaceTime constraints.
+There are meetings that I really feel are doing a great job (so in order of importance): our weekly 1:1, Monday planning, Friday celebration.
+Any other meeting  needs a clear goal/question/problem-to-solve associated with it and definable value.
+If we can find a way to work Asynchronously and trust each other's writing, we scale beyond our SpaceTime constraints.

 **Some Final Thoughts**

-I love taking about topics that are outside of work -- both in my interests and yours.
+I love taking about topics that are outside of work -- within my interests and yours.
 If it ever feels like we are talking too much shit or wasting time, let me know.

 I see things as systems.
 I reduce all complex things (including relationships with other teams, collaborating on OKRs, etc.) into systems.
 I think in flowcharts.
 I take great joy in attempting to understand how these systems and flowcharts all fit together.
 When I see large or small inefficiencies in systems, I’d like to fix them with your help.
 I enjoy eliminating duplicate work.